 1. Salty Caramel ice cream at Jeni’s You could say Jeni’s ice cream is one of Columbus’ chief exports.
 The hometown ice cream shop has expanded to grocery stores and cities across the country with their flavor-packed treats built from quality ingredients.
 The signature flavor is the salty caramel, because Columbus loves the mix of sweet and salty!

-2. Arepa at El Arepazo This Latin American favorite has blossomed to three locations – downtown, Brewery District, Gahanna – and their signature is the arepa, a Venezuelan dish of a corn cake sliced in half and filled with shredded meat, cheese, and vegetables.
+2. Arepa at El Arepazo This Latin American favorite has blossomed to two locations – Brewery District and Gahanna – and their signature is the arepa, a Venezuelan dish of a corn cake sliced in half and filled with shredded meat, cheese, and vegetables.
 You can also order a side of tiny arepitas, and be sure to get their cilantro sauce for dipping!

 3. Thurmanator at Thurman Cafe The gigantic Thurmanator consistently shows up on the national radar as a Columbus favorite.
 Is it the best burger in town?
 Maybe not.
 Is it over-the-top and fun to eat?
 Absolutely!
 The Thurmanator is built from two 12-ounce patties topped with, well, everything else!
 Don’t want to wait for your burger?
 The German Village location has a to-go section.
 You can also order burgers to-go from their new Reynoldsburg hub, or find the Son of Thurman cafe in Delaware.